rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-developer-portal-templates-reference.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 01/09/2017
+ms.date: 11/19/2017
 ms.author: apimpm
-ms.openlocfilehash: dc3f32a3cff2e66a798bd8f6c19c6b56a47643ee
+ms.openlocfilehash: 540e9804d2ee84c050531f5287d4c4b8922ae999
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44662091"
+ms.locfileid: "44817991"
 ---
-# <a name="azure-api-management-developer-portal-templates"></a>Azure API Management Developer Portal Templates
+# <a name="developer-portal-templates"></a>Developer portal templates

 Azure API Management provides you the ability to customize the content of developer portal pages using a set of templates that configure their content.
 Using [DotLiquid](http://dotliquidmarkup.org/) syntax and the editor of your choice, such as [DotLiquid for Designers](https://github.com/dotliquid/dotliquid/wiki/DotLiquid-for-Designers), and a provided set of localized [String resources](api-management-template-resources.md#strings), [Glyph resources](api-management-template-resources.md#glyphs), and [Page controls](api-management-page-controls.md), you have great flexibility to configure the content of the pages as you see fit using these templates.

 For more information about working with templates, see [How to customize the API Management developer portal using templates](api-management-developer-portal-templates.md).

 ##  <a name="DeveloperPortalTemplates"></a> Developer portal templates

 -   [APIs](api-management-api-templates.md)